 The DDA provides for the fact that a person with a disability may require reasonable adjustments in order to ensure equal participation in work or study.
-In a tertiary environment the aim of reasonable adjustments is to provide special measures to ensure that students with disabilities have equality of access to education.
+The aim of reasonable adjustments is to provide negotiated measures to ensure that students with disabilities have equality of access to education.
 Such adjustments are not intended to compromise academic standards or to provide an undue advantage to students with a disability.
 A student must be able to fulfil the inherent requirements as described to undertake a course of study, unless their inability can be overcome by making a reasonable adjustment.
 In practice, the principle of reasonable adjustment allows that whenever it is possible, necessary or reasonable to do so, the usual policy or practice will be varied to meet the needs of a person with a disability.
-Examples of reasonable adjustments include variations to examinations and assessments, provision of specialised equipment and modifying course delivery methods.
+Examples of reasonable adjustments include variations to examinations and assessments, provision of adaptive equipment and modifying course delivery methods.

 If the organisation can prove that the accommodations or adjustments would impose an unjustifiable hardship on the organisation, it is not legally bound to make the accommodations or adjustments.

 In determining what constitutes unjustifiable hardship, all relevant circumstances of the particular case are taken into account including: